thecarp/dactyl-keyboard/doc/options-central.md

 * `left-hand-alias` (optional): A symbolic name for this point on the interface.
 Specifically, `left-hand-alias` will identify the point on the left-hand edge of the housing in its standard orientation.
 * `right-hand-alias` (optional): A symbolic name for the point on the right-hand-side edge.
 Because the right-hand side of the main body of the keyboard is the source of the left-hand side (with `reflect`, hence with a central housing), a `right-hand-alias` has more general utility.

-In addition to all properties named thus far, each item in the `interface` list may also include an `adapter` section.
-This section, and everything in it, is optional and relates to the central housing adapter feature.
+In addition to all properties named thus far, each item in the `interface` list may also include an `adapter` subsection.
+This section, and everything in it, is optional and relates to the central housing adapter feature, described elsewhere in this document.
 Briefly, the adapter fits precisely onto each interface of the housing.
-Here’s what the `adapter` section can contain:
+Here’s what the `adapter` subsection can contain:
-* `offset`: Not to be confused with the base offset, this one is also three-dimensional and in mm.
-It’s added to the width of the adapter and the base position.
 * `alias`: A symbolic name for this point on the side of the adapter facing away from the central housing.
 Notice that the side facing toward the central housing is coterminous with the interface itself, so the corresponding point on it is named by `right-hand-alias`.
+* `segments`: A map of integer segment IDs to three-dimensional offsets in mm.
+In this map, segment 0 refers to the outer shell of the adapter, and any offset provided for it is added to both the width of the adapter and the base position when determining the exact shape of the adapter.
+Segment 1 refers to the inside of the adapter; any offset provided for it is relative to the sum of the final position of segment 0 and the central housing’s thickness, which acts as a radial inset.

+`segments` resembles an entry in the `by-key` section of parameters.
+There are two important differences: Segment IDs other than 0 and 1 cannot be targeted, and because the offset for segment 1 is applied only after housing thickness, it does not provide total and direct control.
+Notice also that adapter segment offsets refer to global vector space.

-The following example covers only one vertex on the housing and one corresponding vertex on its adapter, and is therefore not a complete interface.
+The following example covers only one vertex on the housing and two corresponding vertices on its adapter, and is therefore not a complete interface.
 That said, it does show all of the properties one item in the `interface` list can have, with realistic values.

 ```
   interface: